 Before the internet, expectant and new mothers had to navigate pregnancy and the aftermath with little to no idea of what to expect.
-Thanks to the world wide web, however, expectant mothers are privy to a host of information, most of which is either wrong or applies only to a small portion of the pregnancy population.
-While the unexpected is certainly scary, birthing myths and misinformation create unrealistic expectations for women.
+Thanks to the world wide web, however, expectant mothers know how to navigate things like being pregnant during the coronavirus pandemic, ectopic pregnancy, or marijuana use while pregnant.
+And then there are the birthing myths and misinformation that seem real but aren’t.

-Some expectations will have little to no impact on their or their fetuses’ health, while others can be harmful on both a physical and emotional level.
+Some of these myths will have little to no impact on their or their fetuses’ health, while others can be harmful on both a physical and emotional level.
 It’s important to be able to discern fact from fiction so you can have a healthy, happy pregnancy and birth.

-Check out these birthing myths are absurd, harmful, and in need of being dispelled.
+Check out these birthing myths that are absurd, harmful, and in need of being dispelled.

 1. Eating Spicy Foods Helps Start Labor